 There are three forms of testamentary provisions:

-- handwritten (holographic) will (Article 970, Civil Code).
+- a handwritten (holographic) will (Article 970, Civil Code).
 This must be entirely handwritten, signed and dated by the testator;

-- notary deed (Articles 971 to 975, Civil Code).
+- a notary deed (Articles 971 to 975, Civil Code).
 This must be executed before two notaries or one notary assisted by two witnesses.
 Normally, a notary public takes a record of the testamentary provisions as dictated by the testator.
 The notary then reads the testamentary provisions to the testator and the will is signed by: